TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/FlexFormProcessor.rst

     # dataProcessing.10 = TYPO3\CMS\Frontend\DataProcessing\FlexFormProcessor
     # Since TYPO3 v12.1 one can also use the available alias
     10 = flex-form

-..  versionadded:: 12.1
-    One can use the alias :typoscript:`flex-form` instead of the fully-qualified class name
-    :php:`\TYPO3\CMS\Frontend\DataProcessing\FlexFormProcessor`.

 The converted array can be accessed within the Fluid template with the :html:`{flexFormData}` variable.